 11 a.m. — If staying up S.R.
 128, take your time on the return trip to Moab by hitting the La Sal Mountain Loop.
 Few roads can compete with this loop when it comes to variety of scenery.
 It starts with the sculptured red rock country in Castle Valley, climbs into the pines, aspens and high mountain lakes, then drops back into Moab's red rock.
 The paved loop covers 60 miles and, depending on scenic stops, and there are many, it can take anywhere from 90 minutes to 3 hours.
 The La Sal range is the second highest in Utah, with some peaks reaching 13,000 feet elevation.

 12:30 p.m. — There's a real western flavor for lunch at Susie's Branding Iron.
-The menu includes a sizzlin' steak salad is $9.95, Navajo Taco $7.95 and, my favorite, a roast beef French dip for $8.59.
+The menu includes a sizzlin' steak salad for $9.95, Navajo Taco for $7.95 and, my favorite, a roast beef French dip for $8.59.
 Other meals include chicken bowl for $7.95, chili burger for $8.99 and lady burger for $7.95.
 All meals come with all-you-can-eat fries and fried bread.

 1 p.m. — What was needed here was something cool and refreshing and, it turns out, fast.
 Available on the Colorado River are one hour to full day jet boat tours that take passengers to sites including a look at Dead Horse Point from ground level and the Goose Neck.
 This day required the shorter one-hour trip that opened new country, spectacular scenery and an opportunity to view wildlife — eagles, deer, beaver and desert bighorn sheep.